learn-co-students/rails-activerecord-model-rails-lab-v-000/README.md

 * Implement a ```to_s``` instance method in the model that will return the concatenated first and last names for students.
 For example: ```first_name: "Daenerys", last_name: "Targaryen" => "Daenerys Targaryen"```

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-activerecord-model-rails-lab' title='ActiveRecord Model Rails Lab'>ActiveRecord Model Rails Lab</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-activerecord-model-rails-lab'>ActiveRecord Models and Rails Lab</a> on Learn.co and start learning to code for free.</p>